Accelerating Alternating Least Squares for Tensor Decomposition by Pairwise Perturbation: Pairwise Perturbation Algorithms

 \section{Pairwise Perturbation Algorithms}

-We now introduce a pairwise perturbation (PP) algorithm to accelerate the ALS procedure when the iterative optimization steps are approaching a local minimum.
-We first focus on deriving the approximation that asymptotically reduces the cost complexity, then in Section~\ref{subsec:cost}, provide algorithms that minimize constant factors in cost via dimension trees~\cite{phan2013fast,vannieuwenhoven2015computing,kaya2016parallel,ballard2017communication}.
-The key idea of the pairwise perturbation method is to compute \textit{pairwise perturbation operators}, which correlate a pair of factor matrices.
+We now introduce a pairwise perturbation (PP) algorithm to accelerate the ALS procedure when the iterative optimization steps are approaching a local minimum. {We first derive the approximation for order three tensors, then generalize the algorithm to order $N$ tensors.} The key idea of the pairwise perturbation method is to compute \textit{pairwise perturbation operators}, which correlate a pair of factor matrices.
 These tensors are then used to repeatedly update the quadratic subproblems for each tensor.
 As we will show, these updates are provably accurate if the factor matrices do not change significantly since their state at the time of formation of the pairwise perturbation operators.